deprecated-packages/symplify/packages/ModularRouting/README.md

     services:
         some_module.route_provider:
             class: SomeModule\Routing\SomeRouteCollectionProvider
-            autowire: true # or better use Symplify\DefaultAutowiring package
+            autowire: true # or better use Symplify\DefaultAutowire package
     ```

 That's all!